SALib/SALib/docs/getting-started.rst

     pip install matplotlib

 The packages are normally included with most Python bundles, such as Anaconda and Canopy.
-In any case, they are installed automatically when using pip or setuptools to install SALib.
+In any case, they are installed automatically when using pip to install SALib.